A few of the commonly used terms to get you ready to set sail.

 Courtyard area - Norwegian exclusive that offers privacy and luxury for our Suites and Villas guests.
 You will enjoy a private pool, hot tub, sundeck with Balinese lounges, a fitness area and aboard Norwegian Epic, private dining room and grill.

 Deck Plan - an overhead diagram of the cabins and the public rooms

 Disembark - to unload (passengers or goods) from a ship

 Dock - where your ship 'parks' when in port

-Family Villa with Balcony (2 bedroom) - Exclusive to our Jewel Class ships, these spacious suites sleep six with a private master bedroom and bath as well as a guest bedroom with bath and living and dining area.
+Family Villa with Balcony (2 bedroom) - These spacious suites sleep six with a private master bedroom and bath as well as a guest bedroom with bath and living and dining area.

-Forward - faces the front of the boat
+Forward - the front or near the front of the ship

 Gangway - allows you access on and off the ship